Camp Fire (organization): In fiction and popular culture

 Throughout the years, Camp Fire has appeared in many novels written for youth.
 Irene Ellion Benson wrote one of the first books to incorporate Camp Fire, called How Ethel Hollister Became a Campfire Girl, published in 1912.
 Benson published six more books about Camp Fire between 1912 and 1918.
 In 1913, Margaret Vandercook started the Camp Fire Girls series, which portrayed many of Camp Fire's activities, rituals, and ceremonies, including their summer camps.
 In the 1980s, Camp Fire was featured in the Carolyn Keene and Franklin Dixon's Nancy Drew and the Hardy Boys Camp Fire Stories.
-Laura Lee Hope also featured Camp Fire in a Bobbsey Twins.
+Laura Lee Hope also featured Camp Fire in a Bobbsey Twins book.
 In 1991, Archie Comics published a special Archie comic in celebration of Camp Fire's 75th anniversary with the Riverdale gang working as counselors there.
 British writers have also used Camp Fire and their rituals in British children's fiction—author Elsie J. Oxenham often mentioned Camp Fire in her Abbey Series.
 In 1915, Angela Brazil incorporated the Camp Fire League into one of her fictional girls' boarding schools, For the Sake of the School.